 When you participate in a writing challenge, you work alongside a group of other writers who all share the same goal: finish that novel, finish that picture book, or write those short stories.
 You support each other and hold each other accountable.

-If you’re up to the task, here are seven writing challenges to try, whether you’re a novelist, poet, picture-book writer or something in between.
+If you’re up to the task, we’ve come up with some writing challenges to try, whether you’re a novelist, poet, picture-book writer or something in between.

 This is the one you’ve probably heard of: NaNoWriMo, which stands for National Novel Writing Month, has been an annual November tradition since 1999.
 During NaNoWriMo, writers around the world challenge themselves to write a 50,000-word novel in 30 days.